mobassir94/comprehensive-bangla-tts/README.md

 # Training and inference

-we used fantastic coqui-ai🐸💬 - toolkit for bangla Text-to-Speech training with IITM dataset converted in ljspeech format. we've trained 4 models and they are : glowtts(male),glowtts(female),vits(male) and vits(female). glowtts didn't perform as well as expected because the coqui-ai used attached vocoder. in order to improve the glowtts performance one need to train spectrogram models and vocoder seperately and used a powerful vocoder instead like hifi gan 2. vits male and female variants are our best model that we used for making most of the audiobooks. from this [Comprehensive_Bangla_Text_to_Speech_(TTS)](https://github.com/mobassir94/comprehensive-bangla-tts/blob/main/Comprehensive_Bangla_Text_to_Speech_(TTS).ipynb) demo notebook you can see the sound quality of the vits model is almost as good as the training dataset which can be found here : https://www.kaggle.com/datasets/mobassir/comprehensive-bangla-tts that means e2e vits can clone human voice with high quality and it's attached vocoder is doing enough good job,one way to improve its performance could be to make robust G2P model for bangla and use phonemes.
+we used fantastic coqui-ai🐸💬 - toolkit for bangla Text-to-Speech training with IITM dataset converted in ljspeech format. we've trained 4 models and they are : glowtts(male),glowtts(female),vits(male) and vits(female). glowtts didn't perform as well as expected because the coqui-ai used attached vocoder. in order to improve the glowtts performance one need to train spectrogram models and vocoder seperately and used a powerful vocoder instead like hifi gan 2. vits male and female variants are our best model that we used for making most of the audiobooks. from this [Comprehensive_Bangla_Text_to_Speech_(TTS)](https://github.com/mobassir94/comprehensive-bangla-tts/blob/main/Comprehensive_Bangla_Text_to_Speech_(TTS).ipynb) demo notebook you can see the sound quality of the vits model is almost as good as the training dataset which can be found here : https://www.kaggle.com/datasets/mobassir/comprehensive-bangla-tts that means End to End  vits can clone human voice with high quality and it's attached vocoder is doing enough good job,one way to improve its performance could be to make robust G2P model for bangla and use phonemes during training.

 each directory in this repo contains .txt file describing what that particular folders codes are doing.